 Furthermore, due to their non-living nature, these supplements may provide additional safety compared with active formulations as there is less risk of overgrowth or contamination with harmful microorganisms during manufacturing processes.
 Finally, studies suggest that some inactive strains may be equally effective at promoting healthy digestion as those found in active preparations.
 Overall, this could make them a great option for anyone looking to promote optimal gut health!

-For those looking for comprehensive digestive health care, we are here to help.
+For those looking for comprehensive digestive health care, Allied Digestive Health is here to help.
 With a team of knowledgeable and experienced professionals, we offer a wide array of services tailored to each individual’s needs.
 From routine screenings and diagnostic tests to specialized treatments such as endoscopy or colonoscopy procedures, our staff can provide personalized support at every step.
-If you would like to learn more about your options regarding probiotic supplementation, contact Gastroenterology Group of Northern New Jersey to request an appointment today.
+If you would like to learn more about your options regarding probiotic supplementation, contact Allied Digestive Health to request an appointment today.